One of the most common questions I get from parents is “When should I bring my child in for his/her first dentist visit?”

 Dr. Mark Burhenne DDS

-What other questions do you have about preparing for your child’s first dental appointment?
-Let me know by leaving a comment below!read next: What is Baby Bottle Tooth Decay?
+Got more questions about your child’s first dentist appointment?
+Ask me a question!read next: What is Baby Bottle Tooth Decay?